dustinpfister/blog_posts/_posts/js-nan.md

 In this section I will just be going over some basics with the NaN number value in native core javaScript.
 So then this section will just focus on how it is possible to end up with a NaN value to begin with, and also certain aspects of the value itself that is a bit odd.

-### 1.1 - javaScript NaN has a strange nature to it
+### 1.1 - Some ways to end up with a JavaScript NaN value

 First off there are a number of ways to end up with the value of NaN to begin with.
 For example dividing the value of zero by zero will result in NaN.
 Another way to end up with NaN would be to multiply a string that can not effectively be converted to a number value.
 There is also just the plain old javaScript NaN literal that will directly result in the value of NaN.